The University of Tennessee-Knoxville vs North Carolina State University at Raleigh

 The Financial Comparison

-On cost, North Carolina State University at Raleigh comes in at $17,303 per year (net price after aid) versus $18,976 at The University of Tennessee-Knoxville - a difference of $1,673 annually, or roughly $6,692 over four years.
+Start with what you'd actually pay.
+After aid, North Carolina State University at Raleigh runs $17,303 a year against $18,976 at The University of Tennessee-Knoxville - $1,673 more a year, or about $6,692 across four years.

-Ten years after enrollment, North Carolina State University at Raleigh graduates earn a median of $68,758 compared to $60,249 at The University of Tennessee-Knoxville.
-The payback period is 8.6 years at The University of Tennessee-Knoxville versus 6.2 years at North Carolina State University at Raleigh.
+Then look at what that buys.
+Ten years after enrollment, North Carolina State University at Raleigh graduates earn a median $68,758 against $60,249 at The University of Tennessee-Knoxville.
+The cost earns itself back in 8.6 years at The University of Tennessee-Knoxville and 6.2 years at North Carolina State University at Raleigh.

-Graduates leave North Carolina State University at Raleigh with a median $20,121 in debt versus $20,500 at The University of Tennessee-Knoxville.
-The debt-to-earnings ratios are 0.49 and 0.45 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave North Carolina State University at Raleigh owing a median $20,121 versus $20,500 at The University of Tennessee-Knoxville.
+Their debt-to-earnings ratios are 0.49 and 0.45 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers